Literacy Framework

 The dictionary definition of a business is ‘the act of selling or buying a specific good or service’ or ‘an individual or corporation that conducts such an act’.5 In Korea, the former is commonly accepted.
 Therefore, the meaning of lodging business in Korea can be said to be the act of suppliers producing lodging products and supplying them to the lodging market.

-The “10th Korean Standard Industrial Classification” classifies the lodging business into the general and residential lodging business, and the other lodging business.
-The general and residential lodging business is further divided into hotel, resort condo, yeogwan, minbak, and other general and residential lodging business.
+The 11th KSIC classifies the lodging business into the general and residential lodging business, and the other lodging business.
+The general and residential lodging business is further divided into hotel, resort condo, yeogwan, minbak, campsite and other general and residential lodging businesses, while the other lodging business is further divided into the dormitory and gosiwon operation and the other miscellaneous lodging business.

 Meanwhile, the “Enforcement Decree of the Tourism Promotion Act” subdivides the hotel again into tourist hotel, floating hotel, traditional hotel, family hotel, hostel, small hotel and medical hotel.
 In addition, the “Public Health Control Act” integrated ‘yeogwan’ and ‘yeoinsuk’ from the “Public Health Act” into the general lodging business, and separated the residential lodging business from it.

 The lodging enterprise refers to the entity that finally delivers the lodging products to the lodging market.
-It is an element that constitutes the whole set of the lodging industry, and belongs to one of the subsets in the lodging industry, standing at the front of the lodging business.
+It is an entity standing at the front of the lodging business, as an element that constituting the universal set of the lodging industry and belonging to one of the subsets in the lodging industry.
+In addition, it refers to an operator in the context of the structured value chain.
 In addition, it refers to an operator in the context of the structured value chain.

 Lodging exterprises refer to the entity that produces services, the final stage in producing lodging products, and are not required to possess the place, which is the largest asset.
 Therefore, the exterprise type can be subdivided depending on how it sources the place.